CDMFORUM/CDM-GUIDANCE/README.md

 ### The wiki organizes the materials in this repository
 Please visit the wiki in this repository at [https://github.com/CDMFORUM/CDM-GUIDANCE/wiki] (https://github.com/CDMFORUM/CDM-GUIDANCE/wiki)

-### The issue tracker includes guidance questions and potential areas of expansion
+### The issue tracker includes guidance questions and potential areas of enhancement
 Please visit the guidance issue tracker in this repository at [https://github.com/CDMFORUM/CDM-GUIDANCE/issues] (https://github.com/CDMFORUM/CDM-GUIDANCE/issues)